-Technically, the ships will be very up to date, with full stabilization, communication and engineering equipment.
-Diesel-powered, they will be shallow draft vessels, giving them speed between ports and stops and the ability to enter both small and large locales with equal ease.
+Technically, the ship is modern, with full stabilization, communication and engineering equipment.
+Diesel-powered, it is a shallow draft vessel, giving it speed between ports and stops, as well as the ability to enter small and large locales with equal ease.

 Pearl Seas Cruises is owned by the same family that owns American Cruise Lines; both brands share the same Connecticut address.

 Launched in 2014 after several years of waiting for its first ship to be ready, Pearl Seas Cruises covers areas slightly farther afield than its sister brand.
 The line's first ship, Pearl Mist, is registered in the Marshall Islands giving it more flexibility when it comes to itineraries.

 Prices for Pearl Seas Cruises sailings are semi-inclusive; all meals are included, and beer and wine are free of charge during lunch and dinner service.
 Beer, wine and spirits are also provided free during the 5:30 p.m. cocktail hour.
 Additionally, one excursion in each port of call is provided on a complimentary basis.

 Pearl Seas Cruises is for North American cruisers looking for small-ship experiences relatively close to home.
 The line's all-balcony, one-ship fleet splits its time between the Great Lakes, Canadian Maritimes, Caribbean and Panama Canal, making flights to and from the cruises relatively short for most North Americans.